deepintocode/100-days-of-code/log.md

 **Today's Progress**: Had a play around with physics, machine learning, ml5js and brain.js.

 **Thoughts:** Occasionally, I need to have some breaks from pure web development...

+## Day 28: August 28, 2018

+**Today's Progress**: Worked on FreeCodeCamp's [URL Shortener](https://learn.freecodecamp.org/apis-and-microservices/apis-and-microservices-projects/url-shortener-microservice/).

+**Thoughts:** Today, I am quite annoyed with how Mongoose works, the little differences between MongoDB and deprecated Mongoose methods.
+However, Mongoose is like a dream compared to git.
+Small piece of advice.
+Do not try to run "git reset --hard" if you haven't committed anything, because you will delete all the files of the repository.
+Tomorrow will be a better day...

+**Link to work:** FreeCodeCamp's [URL Shortener](https://learn.freecodecamp.org/apis-and-microservices/apis-and-microservices-projects/url-shortener-microservice/).